oddpre/portfolio/README.md

 // Project
 Meet the Journals.
 Should be complete by the end of the month.
 - A journal app.
-Focusing on mental health, at least for my part.
+Focusing on mental health.
 - A prototype might be available by Easter.